Help Search

 Your administrator account is configured.
 You will be redirected to the login page of passbolt.
 Enjoy!

-If you are planning to use this droplet instance in production, it is highly recommended to setup SSL.
+If you are planning to use this AWS instance in production, it is highly recommended to setup SSL.
 There are two main methods described below: